When to Tell Your Boss You Re Interviewing for Another Job

 Integrating Career Ambition With Global Mobility

-For global professionals, timing decisions must integrate career timelines with immigration cadence, family logistics, and international taxation.
-When you plan a move, build timelines that include visa application windows, school enrollment dates, and housing search windows.
+For global professionals, timing decisions must integrate career timelines with immigration cadence, family logistics and international taxation.
+When you plan a move, build timelines that include visa application windows, school enrolment dates and housing search windows.
 Communicate early with prospective employers about your mobility constraints and request written commitments so you don’t resign prematurely.

-If you need help mapping a mobility-sensitive timeline that accounts for notice periods, visa processing, and relocation windows, tailored coaching aligns career strategy with practical mobility steps and can provide accountability and scripts for sensitive conversations.
+If you need help mapping a mobility-sensitive timeline that accounts for notice-periods, visa processing and relocation windows, a tailored coaching session aligns career strategy with practical mobility steps and can provide accountability and scripts for sensitive conversations.

 Once you disclose, continue to act with integrity.
-That means staying engaged in your remaining responsibilities, honoring commitments, and delivering value during your notice period.
+That means staying engaged in your remaining responsibilities, honouring commitments and delivering value during your notice period.
 Your remaining weeks are an investment in your professional brand; how you depart will be reviewed by future employers and colleagues.

 If you find your confidence wavering during this process, structured learning and practice can help.
 A step-by-step course that builds decision confidence and practical negotiation skills fast-tracks readiness for difficult conversations and can reduce the stress of leaving: consider training that focuses on building that foundational confidence before or during your transition to build lasting career confidence.